-- ensuring that the apprentices' work meets the requirements for Qualifying Experience - arranging and supporting off-the-job training, and selecting the training provider and the EPAO - deciding when an apprentice is working at or above the occupational standard and is ready for the EPA - assisting the apprentice with the preparation of their portfolio and case study - ensuring that the supporting evidence required at gateway is submitted, as required by CILEX, providing access to any employer-specific documentation as required. - countersigning the portfolio and ensuring that every outcome has been met - submitting a Supervisory Endorsement form for the Case Study and ensuring every outcome has been met - signing the Gateway Declaration form.
+- ensuring that the apprentices' work meets the requirements for Qualifying Experience. - arranging and supporting off-the-job training, and selecting the training provider and the EPAO. - deciding when an apprentice is working at or above the occupational standard and is ready for the EPA. - assisting the apprentice with the preparation of their Portfolio and Case Study. - ensuring that the supporting evidence required at gateway is submitted, as required by CILEX, providing access to any employer-specific documentation as required. - countersigning the Portfolio and ensuring that every outcome has been met. - submitting a Supervisor Endorsement form for the Case Study and ensuring every outcome has been met. - completing an Employer Declaration form. - signing the Gateway Declaration form.